redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 ::

     $ make
-    make: 'hello' is up to date.
+    make: 'cello' is up to date.

     $ make clean
-    rm hello
+    rm cello

     $ make
-    gcc -o hello hello.c
+    gcc -o cello cello.c

     $ make
-    make: 'hello' is up to date.
+    make: 'cello' is up to date.

-    +$ ./hello
+    +$ ./cello
     Hello World

 Congratulations!
 You have now both compiled software manually and used a build